mpanighetti/dnd5e-adventures/tier-2/chateau-rousseau.md

 _**Incorporeal Movement.**_ Neta can move through other creatures and objects as if they were difficult terrain.
 She takes 5 (1d10) force damage if she ends her turn inside an object.

-_**Spellcasting.**_ Neta is a 3rd level spellcaster (spellcasting ability is Intelligence, spell save DC 13, +5 to hit with spell attacks).
+_**Spellcasting.**_ Neta is a 3rd-level spellcaster (spellcasting ability is Intelligence, spell save DC 13, +5 to hit with spell attacks).
 She has the following wizard spells prepared:

 - Cantrips (at will): _mind sliver_, _prestidigitation_
 - 1st level (4 slots): _detect magic_, _earth tremor_, _sleep_, _Tasha's hideous laughter_